zyizmoi/tic-tac-toi/README.md

 # Tic-Tac-Toi

 (WIP) Tic tac toe game with slighlty modified AI (for educational purposes).
 Also a famliarisation project for using TRPC with NPM workspaces + Supabase DB.
+Adapted from https://github.com/mnik01/viteRPC.

 ## Setup